 Eating a diet high in protein, but specifically protein that is high in those three glutathione-producing amino acids, is critical to maintaining adequate GSH levels and possibly the key to health and longevity.

 The main function of GSH is to act as an antioxidant and defend against oxidative stress.
 Oxidative stress occurs when there is an excess amount of free radicals in the body.
 This usually occurs due to illness, infection, trauma, medication, poor diet, excessive mental stress, or surgery.

 When there are inadequate antioxidants in the body to neutralize free radicals, this leads to disease.
 Glutathione deficiency has been linked to an increased risk of chronic diseases like cancer.
-Increased levels of glutathione can promote resistance to oxidative stress, decreasing the risk of disease.
+Increased levels of glutathione can be a stress reducer,lowering oxidative stress, decreasing the risk of disease.